kjgrochulski/Messier-Object-Scraper/README.md

 ## What It Does

 1. A scheduled `launchd` job runs the scraper twice daily.
-The scraper drives a headless Chromium instance through `puppeteer-extra` with the Stealth plugin to get past Volleybox's Cloudflare gate, then POSTs directly to Volleybox's internal AJAX endpoint to paginate through both confirmed transfers and rumors.
+The scraper drives a headless Chromium instance through `puppeteer-extra` with the Stealth plugin to bypass Volleybox's Cloudflare gate, then POSTs directly to Volleybox's internal AJAX endpoint to paginate through both confirmed transfers and rumors.

 2. Results are deduplicated, normalized into a single record shape, and written to `output/transfers.csv` (for spreadsheet use) and `output/transfers.json` (for the widget).